danialafjeh/danialafjeh/README.md

 <h1 align="center">Hi 👋, I'm Daniel Afjeh</h1>
 <h3 align="center">A programmer and web developer in the programming world, mostly focused on the backend side.</h3>

-- 📝 I write technical articles on my blog [danial-afjeh.hashnode.dev](https://danial-afjeh.hashnode.dev)
+- 📝 Have a better info about me and my projects on my blog [danial-afjeh.hashnode.dev](https://danial-afjeh.hashnode.dev)

 - 👨‍💻 Have a better view of my projects (coming soon...)